cosmos/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.applications.fee.v1.IdentifiedPacketFees"></a>

 ### IdentifiedPacketFees
-IdentifiedPacketFees contains a PacketFree and associated PacketId
+IdentifiedPacketFees contains a list of type PacketFee and associated PacketId

 | Field | Type | Label | Description |